amwk/simple-search-engine/README.md

 getAllDocuments.http - retrieve all added documents - handy for verification which documents are present search.http - this file contain requests for searching following terms: "brown" and "fox"

+There is also possibility to add/ update or remove single document

+Project utilize Swagger for API documentation - after spinning up Spring Boot it can be found under url : http://localhost:8080/swagger-ui.html

 # Example
 The following documents are indexed:
 Document 1: “the brown fox jumped over the brown dog”